strabos/topaz-project/README.md

 #### PostMVP
 - Be able to search by multiple colors
 - Add stylized border around the picture frame that matches the color chosen
+- Add a consistent CSS theme and button wiggles
 - Add time-periods as a search option

 ## Project Schedule